jcvignoli/lumiere-movies/README.txt

 Take a look at the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.txt "latest changelog") to find out the latest developments.
 Or for even more extensive and recent changes available at my [GIT repository](https://github.com/jcvignoli/lumiere-movies "GIT repository").

 Major changes:
+= 3.1 =
+* Due to compatibility reasons with Gutenberg, the way to display links to internal popupups has changed from '<!--imdb--><!--/imdb-->' to '<span class="lumiere_link_maker"></span>'.
+Compatibility with the old way currently maintained.
+* Gutenberg interface finished.

 = 3.0 =
 Major update, plugin vastly rewritten.
 Name IMDb Link Transformer changed to Lumière!.
 Should be Content Security Policy (CSP) compliant.
 Too many changes to be listed.
 Check the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.txt "latest changelog").